Climate-Index-AI/climate-data-science-project-plan/README.md

 6. **Invite the repository owner**:
     - Go to your forked repository on GitHub.
-    - Click on "Settings" and then "Manage access" under the "Access" section.
+    - Click on "Settings" and then "Collaborators" under the "Access" section.
-    - Invite the repository owner to your private repository by adding their GitHub username.
+    - Invite the repository owner to your private repository by adding their GitHub username by clicking in the "Add people" button.
         - Owners GitHub username: `tom-mcmillan` and `vitorbarros`

 7. **Notify the repository owner**: